(See below for latest news)

 International Day of Persons with Disabilities falls on the 3rd of December each year, with the aim of promoting empowerment, and helping to create real opportunities for people with disabilities.
 This enhances their own capacities and supports them in setting their own priorities.
 Empowerment involves investing in people – in jobs, health, nutrition, education, and social protection.
 When people are empowered they are better prepared to take advantage of opportunities, they become agents of change and can more readily embrace their civic responsibilities.

-overseeing the day-to-day operation of the school’s SEN policy, co-ordinating provision for children with SEN
+overseeing the day-to-day operation of the school’s SEND policy, co-ordinating provision for children with SEND

 advising on the deployment of the school’s delegated budget and other resources to meet pupils’ needs effectively